Biomanufacturing Research Group

 Honours/Masters/PhD opportunities

-Please send an expression of interest enquiry to Dr Lukas Gerstweiler to discuss potential Honours/Masters and currently available PhD projects.
+Please send an expression-of-interest (EOI) to Dr Lukas Gerstweiler to discuss potential Honours/Masters and currently available PhD projects.